zachwo0/html-resume/README.md

 # html-resume
-My First Web Development Project, using only HTML
+My First Web Development Project, using only HTML to create a basic structure resume website